h-gianni/helix-web/docs/MVP-JTBD-user-flows-310125.md

 5. **Add members to the team**
    - *When I want to evaluate individual team members, I want to add them to the app, so I can track their performance over time.*

-6. **Rate a member’s performance on a specific initiative**
+6. **Rate a member’s performance on a specific activity**
-   - *When I need to evaluate a team member’s contribution, I want to rate their performance on a specific initiative, so I can provide meaningful feedback.*
+   - *When I need to evaluate a team member’s contribution, I want to rate their performance on a specific activity, so I can provide meaningful feedback.*

 7. **Give general written feedback**
    - *When I want to provide holistic feedback, I want to write general comments, so I can help the team member improve.*